Minami189/LawBot/README.md

 If it asks an option to "add this php to your path" make sure that "add this php to your path" is checked before continuing

-after installing composer open cmd as administrator
+after installing composer close previous command prompts, then open cmd as administrator

 inside cmd enter in cd [the directory of the backend folder]